 Usually one turbine in an array is used to provide the sensor data and then this is extrapolated by the machine learning system across all the turbines.
 DNV GL has conducted numerous tests on operating turbines over time.
 The results show that with only 30 days of data gathered from a wind turbine measurement campaign, the prediction has an error close to 3% compared to the measurement campaign itself.
 This can be extrapolated to the whole turbine fleet in the array, saving costs and time.

 The wind industry will be using machine learning a great deal in the future to understand and efficiently manage the operations and maintenance of a wind farm.
 These tools can be combined with real wind farm measurements to ensure optimal power production, extend the life of the equipment and determine the optimal use of maintenance and repair over the whole wind farm's life cycle.

 Image: Visualization of Neural Network, Wikimedia Commons

-Join us at USOW20, the premier conference for businesses that are looking to invest, find partners or secure contracts in upcoming U.S. offshore wind projects.
-With over 2000 attendees and major decision-makers present, this is the most compelling event for anyone wanting in-depth insight into the expanding U.S. offshore wind market.
+The premier conference for businesses that are looking to invest, find partners or secure contracts in upcoming U.S. offshore wind projects.
+With all the major decision-makers present, this is the most compelling event for anyone wanting in-depth insight into the expanding U.S. offshore wind market.
 Click here to find out more.

 By Julian Jackson – writer on technology, arts, blockchain and cryptocurrencies